MilaNick/MilaNick/README.md

 ### ✨ [I invite you to look at my portfolio](https://milanick.github.io/) ✨
 [![codewars](https://www.codewars.com/users/MilaNick/badges/small?theme=dark)](https://www.codewars.com/users/MilaNick)

-Hello. ✨ I am a frontend developer.
-I am currently studying TypeScript.
+Hello. ✨ I am currently studying Php.
 I feel a lack of practice.
 If you need an intern or a junior - write, I will be glad ✨

 <!--
 **MilaNick/MilaNick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.